The growing importance of online advocacy: getting started

 In this quick guide, we’ll walk through the essentials of online advocacy, including:

 - Other important considerations

-As events unfold quickly at the federal, state, and local levels, it’s vital that nonprofit missions are part of the conversation.
-Online advocacy is the best way for organizations of all sizes to mobilize support and ensure that their communities’ voices are heard.
+As events unfold at the federal, state, and local levels, it’s vital that nonprofit missions are part of the conversation.
+Online advocacy is the best way for organizations to mobilize support and ensure that their communities’ voices are heard.
 If your nonprofit’s own mission relates to current concerns (or if your constituency has been impacted by recent events), read on for an overview of what you’ll need to get started.

 Online advocacy infrastructures and tech